Historical background of the New Testament: The emergence of Christianity

 The foundation for this new interpretation of Jesus' crucifixion and resurrection are found in the epistles of Paul and in the Book of Acts.
 Most Jews view Paul as the founder of Christianity, who is responsible for the break with Judaism.
 Recently, Talmud scholar Daniel Boyarin has argued that Paul's theology of the spirit is more deeply rooted in Hellenistic Judaism than generally believed.
-In A Radical Jew Boyarin argues that Paul the Apostle combined the life of Jesus with Greek philosophy to reinterpret the Hebrew Bible in terms of the Platonic opposition between the ideal (which is real) and the material (which is false); see also Paul the Apostle and Judaism.
+In A Radical Jew, Boyarin argues that Paul the Apostle combined the life of Jesus with Greek philosophy to reinterpret the Hebrew Bible in terms of the Platonic opposition between the ideal (which is real) and the material (which is false); see also Paul the Apostle and Judaism.
 Judaism is a corporeal religion, in which membership is based not on belief but rather descent from Abraham, physically marked by circumcision, and focusing on how to live this life properly.
 Paul saw in the symbol of a resurrected Jesus the possibility of a spiritual rather than corporeal messiah.
 He used this notion of messiah to argue for a religion through which all people — not just descendants of Abraham — could worship the God of Abraham.
 Unlike Judaism, which holds that it is the proper religion only of the Jews, Pauline Christianity claimed to be the proper religion for all people.

 In other words, by appealing to the Platonic distinction between the material and the ideal, Paul showed how the spirit of Christ could provide all people a way to worship God — the God who had previously been worshipped only by Jews, although Jews claimed that he was the one and only God of all.
 Boyarin roots Paul's work in Hellenistic Judaism and insists that Paul was thoroughly Jewish.
-But, Boyarin argues, Pauline theology made his version of Christianity so appealing to Gentiles.
+But, Boyarin argues, Pauline theology made his version of Christianity very appealing to Gentiles.
 Nevertheless, Boyarin also sees this Platonic reworking of both Jesus's teachings and Pharisaic Judaism as essential to the emergence of Christianity as a distinct religion, because it justified a Judaism without Jewish law (see also New Covenant).

-The above events and trends lead to a gradual separation between Christianity and Rabbinic Judaism.
+The above events and trends led to a gradual separation between Christianity and Rabbinic Judaism.
 According to historian Shaye J.D.
-Cohen, "Early Christianity ceased to be a Jewish sect when it ceased to observe Jewish practices.
+Cohen, "Early Christianity ceased to be a Jewish sect when it ceased to observe Jewish practices."